andrewramsay/cix2026/cfp/index.md

 1. Call for Participation (250 words):
 Provide a 250-word title and abstract that will be posted on CIX 2026 site to advertise your workshop to the CIX community.
 This should appear at the end of your workshop proposal and should include the following:
 - Your format and goals
-- Who should join and what they need to submit
-- How and when to submit
+- If you are calling for contributions, who should contribute and what they need to submit, including how and when to submit
-- Publishing plans
+- Publishing plans (do you want to create a special issue of a journal?)
 - That at least one organizer per accepted workshop must register by the early-bird deadline, and attend.
-- Workshop website
+- Workshop website, if appropriate.

 Workshop proposals will be selected by the local Chairs and some other CIX Board members.